larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 There will be a written exam at the end of the course.
 It will count as 80% of the grade and the programming projects count as 20% of the grade.
 Both parts have to be passed.

+The topics are the following:
+- Chapter 1+2